Maxinio-berincini/HSG-HS23-DS-Assignment1/Report.md

 1. (0.25pt) What are Interface Definition Languages (IDL) used for?
 Name and explain the IDL that you use for this task.
    >Ans:
    >
-   > Interface Definition Languages are used to communicate between two programs, where the sender and receiver are not written in the same programming language.
+   > Interface Definition Languages are used for programming language agnostic communication between programs.
-   > For the tasks above we used gRPC as the framework, which in turn uses Protocol Buffers as the IDL.
+   > For this assignment we used gRPC as the framework, which uses Protocol Buffers as the IDL.
 We used it to define message types and then generate parts of the server and client code.
 2. (0.25pt) In this implementation of gRPC, you use channels.
 What are they used for?
    >Ans:
    >